Sophie Coldwell’s steady improvement and terrific performances have marked her down as one of the world’s finest short-course triathletes.

 Coldwell first got into triathlon as an eight-year-old when her mum entered her into a local event in Clifton, Nottingham.
 She went on to win junior and under 23 medals at international level before making a successful transition to the senior ranks.

-Coldwell has spent much of this year seeking to hone her bike skills by competing in cycling for Loughborough Lightning.
-Now firmly established in the top 10 of the World Triathlon Rankings, she looks ready to challenge for global honours.
+Coldwell spent much 2022 seeking to hone her bike skills by competing in cycling for Loughborough Lightning.
+Now firmly established in the top-10 of the World Triathlon Rankings, she looks ready to challenge for global honours.

 Sophie Coldwell record and results